 That’s good.
 But what does it mean?
 If we compare a reasonable crop from a grafted plant against a poor crop from a non grafted plant then it’s not comparing like with like.
 To be sure it’s better I want to see carefully controlled experiments that give well-evidenced results.

-It’s really easy to let our enthusiasm carry us away and convince ourselves that we didn’t buy an expensive plant that was no better than the lower cost one we grew a previous year.
+It’s really easy to let our enthusiasm carry us away with confirmation bias and convince ourselves that we didn’t buy an expensive plant that was no better than the lower cost one we grew a previous year.

 We owe it to ourselves to be objective with experiments and not just produce a biased opinion with little firm evidence except our memory.